 When are there no customs fees to pay?

-You do not have to pay customs or VAT if the amount owed is less than 5 francs.
+You do not have to pay customs or VAT if the amount owed is less than 5 francs per customs declaration.
+Note that you will need to calculate the customs and VAT duties separately.
 Gifts from private individuals living abroad sent to private individuals in Switzerland are also free from import duties provided the value of the goods does not exceed 100 francs.

 When must customs fees be paid?